Kapilbhaskar5060/api-platform-samples/README.md

     `./deploy.sh`

-**Note:** If you already have the proxy deployed, the script will undeploy it first, then redeploy a new revision.
+**Note:** If you already have the proxy deployed, the script will un deploy it first, then redeploy a new revision.

 Output like this means a successful deployment:

 ```
     Imported new proxy version 3
-    Undeploying revision 2 in same environment and path:
+    Undeploying revision 2 in the same environment and path:
     Environment: test
       Revision: 3 BasePath = /
       State: error